weepower/wee/README.md

 });
 ```

-## Installation
+## Getting Started

+* Install the [Wee CLI](https://github.com/weepower/wee-cli) by running `npm install -g wee-cli`

-Get started using one of these methods:
+Then create a new Wee project using one of these methods:

 * [Download the latest release](https://github.com/weepower/wee/archive/master.zip) or
-* Clone the repository from `git clone git://github.com/weepower/wee.git`
+* Clone the repository using `git clone git://github.com/weepower/wee.git`

-Then run `npm install` from the root of your project followed by `node wee run:static`.
+Then run `npm install` from the root of your project followed by `wee run:static`.

-*Node.js 4.2.2+ and the Grunt CLI are recommended for the [build process](https://www.weepower.com/build/#setup).*
+*Node.js 4.1+ is required for the [build process](https://www.weepower.com/build/#setup).*

 ## Compatibility